malrabeiah/CameraPredictsBeams/README.md

-# mmWave Base Sations with Cameras:
+# mmWave Base Stations with Cameras:
 Deep learning solutions are developed to tackle mmWave beam and link blockage predictions using camera feed.
 Coming soon; stay tuned... ;-)